 Posted on behalf of Henness & Haight on Jun 23, 2011 in Personal Injury News

 I'm often asked, "Do I need an attorney if I'm injured in an accident, especially if it's clear that the person driving the other vehicle was at fault?"
 The short answer to that question is "yes".
-Even though liability may be clear, there are many other issues that need to be sorted out throughout the course of the case that requires the experience and work of an attorney.
+Even though liability may be clear, there are many other issues that need to be sorted out throughout the course of the case that requires the experience and work of a skilled Las Vegas personal injury attorney.
 Insurance companies do everything they can to pay as little on claims as possible.

 That includes paying people less than they're entitled to for their injury claims.
 They often will try to obtain information about someone that's not represented in order to minimize the claim itself.
 They will also tell people who aren't represented that they will be fair in the end, only to change course once it comes time to pay.
 An attorney can help somebody through this process so that they avoid these types of pitfalls.